mazoonit/supercrudgen/README.md

 # CRUD GENERATOR AKA APP BUILDER
 ## Stop wasting your time writing the same code again and again .-.
 ### JUST provide the tool with your architecture and database information and It will build your app for you in no time.
-- The product(without writing any code you'll be able to get your CRUD application up and running).
+#### (without writing any code you'll be able to get your CRUD application up and running).
+- Your crud app will look like this.
   - ![alt text](https://imgur.com/W7dweEy.png)
   - ![alt text](https://imgur.com/FVvZNw2.png)
 # How to install it ?